MarufHasan24/mathlib-cpp/doc/stats.md

 ```

 ### 'float normalPDF(float x, float mean, float stddev)'
-This function give Normal Probability function for given x, mean and standard deviation
+This function give Normal Probability Density function for given x, mean and standard deviation

 **Parameters**
-  'x' : The value for which you want to calculate the probability density
+ - 'x' : The value for which you want to calculate the probability density
-  'mean' : The mean (average) of the normal distribution
+ - 'mean' : The mean (average) of the normal distribution
-  'stddev' : The standard deviation of the normal distribution
+ - 'stddev' : The standard deviation of the normal distribution

 **Formula**
- (1 / (stddev * sqrt(2 * π))) * exp(-((x - mean)² / (2 * stddev²)))
+ : (1 / (stddev * sqrt(2 * π))) * exp(-((x - mean)² / (2 * stddev²)))

 **Example**
 ```cpp